Is Your Crawlspace Ready for Winter? Stop Water and Mold Before It Starts

 Before sealing up your home for the season, start with a detailed inspection of the space beneath it.
 Even small openings can let in cold air, rodents, and water — all of which spell trouble once winter arrives.

-If you notice recurring dampness or visible water staining, it’s best to call in professionals like Titus Restoration.
+If you notice recurring dampness or visible water staining, it’s best to call in professionals like Titus Contracting.
 Their team can locate the source of leaks using advanced moisture detection equipment and make targeted repairs before the damage worsens.

 Moisture is your crawlspace’s greatest enemy, and controlling it is the key to keeping your home dry and mold-free through Michigan’s long winter.